 - Luxembourg, Ireland and Austria: some of the other very gay friendly countries in Europe we love.

 - Uruguay, Brazil and Colombia: these are the other three Latin American countries who recently embraced gay marriage and becoming more gay friendly each year.
 Sadly whilst Brazil is starting to lose its pink star with Bolsonaro's homophobic government, Colombia is doing the opposite, becoming the gayest Latin American country according to the latest Spartacus rankings, even surpassing Argentina!

 - Australia and New Zealand: Mardi Gras is a top bucket list item for us and one we can't wait to visit, as is New Zealand, the latter in particular famously being an earlier adoptee of pro-LGBTQ laws.

 - The Philippines, Israel, Nepal and Taiwan: these are the other few LGBTQ friendly places in Asia which are either well known for being gay havens, like the Philippines, or have in place quite LGBTQ progressive legislation like Taiwan, Nepal and Israel.

 - The USA: ok we bashed it in the intro, but we have to mention it: after travelling across Latin America, we saw how influential the US is in the LGBTQ communities worldwide.
 After the Supreme Court legalised gay marriages in 2015, it caused a positive pink domino effect across the continent as more and more countries are now pushing for civil union/gay marriage laws – like Panama, Costa Rica, Peru and Chile.

-- Contrast this with the 5 most gay friendly countries in the Arab world…
+Now contrast this with the 5 most gay friendly countries in the Arab world…!

 This article contains affiliate links.
 If you click on them, we may receive compensation which keeps our website alive and helps us bring you to more destinations.